Sliderule-Public/helm-charts/charts/sliderule-gcp/README.md

-This helm chart expects one kubernetes secret to be passed to the helm chart.
-The secret should contain the following keys:
+This helm chart expects a web secret and api secret to be passed to the helm chart.
+The api secret should contain the following keys:

 ```
 POSTGRES_USER